 Historic Road means an existing road, including associated landings and watercourse crossings, that is not part of the permanent road network and that has not been maintained or proactively abandoned.
-[Note: This definition is part of the Road Management Plan 2007 rule package.
-The rule is subject to pending litigation, which may enjoin, and therefore render inoperable, this definition.]

 Inner Gorge means a geomorphic feature formed by coalescing scars originating from landsliding and erosional processes caused by active stream erosion.
 The feature is identified as that area beginning immediately adjacent to the stream channel below the first break in slope.